Crinklebine/trump_watcher/README.md

 ---

-## ⚙️ Installation
+## ⚙️ Installation and Use

-1. Download `TrumpWatcher.exe` from the [Releases Page](https://github.com/Crinklebine/trump_watcher/releases).
+1. Download `TrumpWatcher-v1.0.x.zip` from the [Releases Page](https://github.com/Crinklebine/trump_watcher/releases).
+2. Unzip and located TrumpWatcher.exe
+3. Copy to a convenient location on your computer e.g. C:\Apps\Trumpwatcher
-2. Double-click to run.
+4. Double-click to `TrumpWatcher.exe` to run.
-3. TrumpWatcher will appear in your system tray (near the clock).
+5. TrumpWatcher will appear in your system tray (near the clock or overflow section).
+An initial notification will always occur after loading.

-✅ No installation process — just Unzip run the EXE
+✅ No installation process — just Unzip, save the EXE to your favorite location and run the EXE

 ---
 ## 🗑️ Unintsall

 1. Delete TrumpWatcher.EXE
 2. Delete Start Menu Item
-3. Win Key + R
+3. Press Windows Key + R on your keyboard.
 4. Paste %APPDATA%\Microsoft\Windows\Start Menu\Programs
+5. Press Enter or Click OK
-5. Delete TrumpWatcher Menu Item
+6. Find TrumpWatcher Start Menu Item and delete manually

-✅ No registry entries or configuration files.
+👾 No registry entries or configuration files.
+Only two files need deletion (TrumpWatcher.exe and TrumpWatcher.lnk).

 ---